SillyFreak/typst-scrutinize/docs/manual.typ

 Write an answer.

-#free-text-answer[An answer]
+#free-form.plain[An answer]

 Next question
 ```)

 Left is the unanswered version, right the answered one.
-Note that the answer occupies the same space regardless of whether it is displayed or not, and that the height can also be overridden - see #ref-fn("task-kinds.free-text-answer()").
+Note that the answer occupies the same space regardless of whether it is displayed or not, and that the height can also be overridden - see #ref-fn("task-kinds.free-form.plain()").
 The content of the answer is of course not limited to text.

 == single and multiple choice questions

 These taks types allow making a mark next to one or multiple choices.
-See #ref-fn("task-kinds.single-choice()") and #ref-fn("task-kinds.multiple-choice()") for details.
+See #ref-fn("task-kinds.choice.single()") and #ref-fn("task-kinds.choice.multiple()") for details.

 #task-example(```typ
-#import task-kinds: single-choice, multiple-choice
+#import task-kinds: choice

 Which of these is the fourth answer?

-#single-choice(
+#choice.single(
   range(1, 6).map(i => [Answer #i]),
   // 0-based indexing
   3,